HCL-TECH-SOFTWARE/digital-experience/docs/config/cw_migrate_cluster_2.md

 |-----------|-------|----------|
 |**JVM heap size**|2048| |

-# Migrate a cluster step 2: Migrate node profiles option {#task .task}
+# Migrate a cluster step 2: Migrate node profiles option

 After you answer questions and provide information about your migration, the wizard generates a custom configuration procedure.